School Counseling Department

 School Counseling Services during school closures

-Our schools are temporarily closed, but we will continue to support students via digital means.
+Instruction is currently remote, but we will continue to support students and their families via digital means.
 In the sections to the right, you will find contact information for all school counselors (listed by school) as well as community resources.
 All School Counselors are available remotely, and Google Classrooms are have been created to provide pertinent information and “how-to’s” for grades 4-12.

 We appreciate your patience, understanding, and flexibility.
 If you would like to speak to a representative from Student Support Services, please call (209) 933-7111.